CS5520FeinbergSpring2024/team-project-group3/README.md

 # Please read carefully before making further modifications to the App.

+# App Scheme

+Common Entry Points:

+MainActivity.java X
+Serves as the initial screen post-login, directing users to either the shelter owner dashboard or the pet owner view based on their role.

+LoginActivity.java X
+Manages user login using Firebase Authentication.

+RegisterActivity.java X

+Handles user registration with Firebase Authentication, including role selection (shelter owner or pet owner).

+Shelter Owner Functionalities:

+ShelterOwnerDashboardActivity.java X
+Acts as the main hub for shelter owners, offering navigation to manage shelters, pets, view adoption applications, etc.

+ShelterRegistrationActivity.java X
+Allows shelter owners to register their shelter, including providing details like name, location, and description.

+PetRegistrationActivity.java X
+Enables shelter owners to add pets to their shelter, including details like name, type (e.g., dog, cat), description, and uploading pictures.

+PetManagementActivity.java X
+Allows for the management of pet details, including updating information or removing pets.

+ViewAdoptionsActivity.java X
+Where shelter owners review adoption applications submitted by potential pet owners and can approve or reject them.

+Pet Owner Functionalities:

+PetOwnerViewActivity.java X
+The main view for pet owners, featuring a dashboard or feed with featured shelters, pets for adoption, educational content, etc.

+ShelterListActivity.java X
+Displays a list of shelters for pet owners to browse through.

+ShelterDetailActivity.java X
+Shows detailed information about a selected shelter, including its location, description, and available pets.

+PetListActivity.java X
+Lists all available pets in a selected shelter, allowing pet owners to browse through potential pets for adoption.

+PetDetailActivity.java X
+Provides detailed information about a selected pet, including the option for pet owners to start an adoption application or chat with the shelter.

+AdoptionApplicationActivity.java
+Where pet owners fill out and submit their adoption application for a specific pet.

+AdoptionLessonActivity.java X
+Manages adoption education lessons for pet owners, ensuring they're prepared for pet adoption.

+CelebrationActivity.java
+A screen to celebrate successful adoption, shown after the adoption process is completed.

+Shared Functionalities:

+ChatActivity.java
+For real-time chatting between pet owners and shelter owners, facilitated by Firebase Realtime Database or Firestore.

+APIs and Services:

+Firebase Authentication:
+Handles user authentication, ensuring secure login and registration.

+Firebase Realtime Database or Firestore:
+Stores and retrieves data such as user roles, shelter details, pet information, chat messages, and adoption applications.

+Firebase Storage:
+Manages image and document storage, including pet pictures and adoption certificates.

+Firebase Cloud Functions:
+Executes backend code in response to Firebase events or HTTPS requests, useful for managing notifications, data processing, etc.

+Firebase Cloud Messaging:
+Sends push notifications about adoption process updates, new chat messages, or other relevant alerts.

+Firebase Analytics:
+Tracks user engagement, app usage, and can differentiate between shelter owner and pet owner activities for insights.

+Google Maps API:
+Displays maps for shelter locations, aiding pet owners in finding shelters near them.

 # CAUTION:

 Make sure to pass the petId of the pet for which the application is being made to